mikematos84/angularjs-app/README.md

 ## Before running application
 ### NPM
 * Install NPM if you don't already have it installed.
-* run "npm install" to install dependencies.
+* run "npm install" from the project's root directory to install dependencies.